 What if I work in an agricultural setting?

 You still have lactation rights, even if you work in an agricultural setting without traditional office space.
 In this circumstance, your employer must provide you with a private, enclosed, and shaded space, such as an air-conditioned cab of a truck or tractor.

 Can I bring my baby to work with me so I can breastfeed?

 It depends.
 In California, you have the right to breastfeed your child in any location – other than someone else’s private home– in which you and your child are authorized to be.
 But, employers do not have a legal obligation to permit parents to bring their children to work.
 If your employer does not allow children in the workplace, then you do not have a right to breastfeed at work.

 Are there exceptions to these requirements?

 Yes.
-If an employer can demonstrate to the California Department of Industrial Relations that these requirements would impose an undue hardship or cause a serious disruption, then the employer will be granted an exemption to the rule.
+If an employer has less than 50 employees and can demonstrate to the California Department of Industrial Relations that these requirements would impose an undue hardship or cause a serious disruption, then the employer will be granted an exemption to the rule.
 Even with the exemption, the employer must still make reasonable efforts to provide a room or location for pumping milk that is not a toilet stall.